 \section{Conclusion}

 In this study, we introduce RWKV-UNet, a novel architecture that integrates the RWKV architecture with U-Net.
 By combining the strengths of convolutional networks for local feature extraction and RWKV’s ability to model global context, our model significantly improves medical image segmentation accuracy.
-The proposed enhancements, such as the IR-RWKV module and the CCM module, contribute to a more precise feature representation and information fusion across different scales.
-Experimental results on benchmark datasets demonstrate that RWKV-UNet surpasses all SOTA CNN- and transformer-based methods.
+The proposed enhancements, including the GLSP module and the CCM module, contribute to a more precise representation of features and information fusion across different scales.
+Experimental results on 11 datasets demonstrate that RWKV-UNet surpasses SOTA methods.
 Its variants (RWKV-UNet-S and RWKV-UNet-T) offer a practical balance between performance and computational efficiency.
 Our approach has a strong potential to advance medical image analysis, particularly in clinical settings where both accuracy and efficiency are paramount.

-\textbf{Limitations and Future Work.} RWKV-UNet is a powerful 2D medical image segmentation model that effectively combines RWKV with convolution, but it is currently not applicable to 3D imaging.
+\textbf{Limitations and Future Work.} RWKV-UNet is a powerful 2D medical image segmentation model that effectively combines RWKV with convolutional operations; however, it is currently not applicable to 3D imaging.
 In the future, we plan to extend the model to 3D for handling volume data and to explore the potential of RWKV-based foundational models for medical imaging.
-We also aim to develop ultra-lightweight RWKV-based models tailored for 'bedside healthcare' applications, preserving segmentation accuracy while enhancing adaptability and speed further. {
+We also aim to develop ultra-lightweight RWKV-based models tailored for point-of-care applications, preserving segmentation accuracy while enhancing adaptability and speed further.